tslocke/hobocookbook/manual/controllers.markdown

 # Automatic redirection

+The `hobo_create`, `hobo_create_for`, `hobo_update` and `hobo_destroy` actions all perform a redirect on success.

+## Block Response

+If you supply a block to the `hobo_*` action, no redirection is done so that it may be performed by the block:

+    def update
+      hobo_update do
+        redirect_to my_special_place if valid?
+      end
+    end
+{.ruby}

+## the :redirect parameter

+If you supply a block to the `hobo_*` action, you must redirect or render all potential formats.
+But what if you want to supply a redirect for HTML requests, but let Hobo handle AJAX requests?
+In this case you can supply the `:redirect` option to `hobo_*`:

+   def update
+     hobo_update :redirect => my_special_place
+   end
+{.ruby}

+`:redirect` is only used for valid HTML requests.

+The `:redirect:` option may be one of:

+ - Symbol: redirects to that action using the current controller and model.
+(Must be a show action).
+ - Hash or String: `redirect_to` is used.
+ - Array: `object_url` is used.

+## Automatic redirects

-The `hobo_create`, `hobo_update` and `hobo_destroy` actions all perform a redirect on success.
-The destination of this redirect is determined by calling the `destination_after_submit` method.
+If neither a response block nor `:redirect` are passed to `hobo_*`, the destination of this redirect is determined by calling the `destination_after_submit` method.
 Here's how it works:

  - If the parameter "`after_submit`" is present, go to that URL (See the `<after-submit>` tag in Rapid for an easy way to provide this parameter), or
  - Go to the record's `show` page if there is one, or
  - Go to the show page of the object's `owner` if there is one (For example, this might take you to the blog post after editing a comment), or
  - Go to the index page for this model if there is one, or
  - Give up trying to be clever and go to the home-page (the root URL, or override by implementing `home_page` in ApplicationController)

 # Web methods